Error codes¶

 Env__PkgFileUnparsable

-If your package file is plain invalid (invalid JSON in a package.json
+If a project's package file is plain invalid (invalid JSON in a package.json

 Cannot determine env¶